wurmlab/genomicscourse/2019/practicals/reference_genome/prediction.md

 ### Running Maker

-Create a new main directory for today's practical (e.g., 2019-09-xx-gene_prediction) and the `input`, `tmp`, and `results` subdirectory.
-Link the output (assembly) from yesterday's practical into `2019-09-xx-gene_prediction/input`:
+Create a new main directory for today's practical (e.g., 2019-10-xx-gene_prediction) as well as the `input`, `tmp`, and `results` subdirectories and a `WHATIDID.txt` file to log your commands.
+Link the output (assembly) from yesterday's practical into `2019-10-xx-gene_prediction/input`:

 ```
-cd 2019-09-xx-gene_prediction
+cd ~/2019-10-xx-gene_prediction
 ln -s ~/2019-09-xx-assembly/results/assembly.scafSeq input/
 ```